Dynamic Ordered Panel Logit Models: Model and moment conditions

 Similarly, if for $q_2 = Q$ we properly evaluate the limit of $m_{y_0,q_1,q_2,q_3}(y,x,\theta)$ as $\lambda_{Q} \rightarrow \infty$, then we obtain

+Notice that the moment functions for $q_2=1$ and $q_2=Q$ also satisfy \eqref{BinarizationTrinarization}, but here $\widetilde y_{q_1,q_2,q_3}(y)$ corresponds to a binarization of the outcome in all time periods, because $\widetilde y_{t,q_1,q_2,q_3}(y)$ also only takes two values for those values of $q_2$.
+Those moment functions are therefore conceptually much closer to \cite{Muris2017} and \cite{muris2020dynamic}, and they also incorporate the moment functions for the dynamic binary choice model in \cite{honore2020dynamic} as special cases.

-Together, the formulas \eqref{MomentFunctionsT3}, \eqref{MomentFunctionsT3b}, \eqref{MomentFunctionsT3c} provide one moment function for every value of $(y_0,q_1,q_2,q_3) \in \{1,\ldots,Q\} \times \{1,\ldots,Q-1\} \times \{1,\ldots,Q\} \times \{1,\ldots,Q-1\} $, and these constitute all our moment functions for the dynamic ordered logit model with $T=3$.
-Notice, however, that by the limiting arguments ($\lambda_{0} \rightarrow -\infty$ and $\lambda_{Q} \rightarrow \infty$) described above, all of those moment functions are already implicitly defined via \eqref{MomentFunctionsT3} alone.
-The following theorem states these are indeed valid moment functions for the dynamic panel ordered logit model, independent of the value of the fixed effect $A$.
+Together, the formulas \eqref{MomentFunctionsT3}, \eqref{MomentFunctionsT3b}, and \eqref{MomentFunctionsT3c} provide one moment function for every value of $(y_0,q_1,q_2,q_3) \in \{1,\ldots,Q\} \times \{1,\ldots,Q-1\} \times \{1,\ldots,Q\} \times \{1,\ldots,Q-1\} $, and these constitute all our moment functions for the dynamic ordered logit model with $T=3$. \footnote{By the limiting arguments ($\lambda_{0} \rightarrow -\infty$ and $\lambda_{Q} \rightarrow \infty$) described above, all of those moment functions are already implicitly defined via \eqref{MomentFunctionsT3} alone.} The following theorem states that these are indeed valid moment functions for the dynamic panel ordered logit model, independent of the value of the fixed effect $A$.

 \begin{theorem} If the outcomes $Y=(Y_1,Y_2,Y_3)$ are generated from model \eqref{model} with $Q \geq 2$, $T=3$ and true parameters $\theta^0 = (\beta^0,\gamma^0,\lambda^0)$, then we have for all $y_0 \in \{1,\ldots,Q\}$, $q_1,q_3 \in \{1,\ldots,Q-1\}$, $q_2 \in \{1,\ldots,Q\}$, $x \in \mathbb{R}^{K \times 3}$, and $\alpha \in \mathbb{R} \cup \{\pm \infty\}$ that